-A dialogue session hopes to tackle the social malaise head on
+A dialogue session hopes to tackle bullying head on

 Filmmaker Rohan Sabharwal vividly remembers being bullied in boarding school.
 “I was a slow learner, and, as far as I can recollect, I would consistently fail my exams.
 Because of this, I had a reputation for being dumb, and would be picked upon all the time,” says the 37-year-old.